rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 First we add another `use` statement, bringing a type called `std::cmp::Ordering` into scope from the standard library.
 The `Ordering` type is another enum and has the variants `Less`, `Greater`, and `Equal`.
-These are the three outcomes that are possible when you compare two values.
+These are the three outcomes that are possible when you compare two значения.

 Then we add five new lines at the bottom that use the `Ordering` type.
 The `cmp` method compares two values and can be called on anything that can be